Connect with a certified trainer for free

 Symptoms

-• Swelling and bruising of the leg
+• Swelling and bruising along the outer leg

-• Tenderness to touch over the fibula
+• Tenderness to touch over the fibula bone

 When to see a doctor